wpanas/wpanas.github.io/_posts/2018-02-24-jpa-to-xlsx.md

 # What is Apache POI?

-[Apache POI](https://poi.apache.org/) is a Java library that allows reading and writing Microsoft Documents files like XLSX or DOCSX.
+[Apache POI](https://poi.apache.org/) is a Java library that allows reading and writing Microsoft Documents.
-It supports Excel and Word, but also PowerPoint, Visio and others.
-For purpose of this article, we will focus on Excel and its current file format XLSX.
+It supports Excel, Word, PowerPoint and even Visio.

+In this article I will focus on Excel and its current file format XLSX.
 Apache POI provides low-memory footprint API, SXSSF, for writing to XLSX files.
 You can specify how many rows are processed in the memory by setting a sliding window.
 If number of rows exceeds the size of the window, they are flushed to temporary files.
 At the end all data is transferred to specified by you destination file.

 Spring Framework has its own library for processing large amounts of data.
-It is called Batch.
+It is called Spring Batch.
 Spring Batch has support for CSV files, but natively doesn't support XLSX files.
-We can achive storing data to XLSX with support of Apache POI SXSSF API.
+You can achieve storing data to XLSX with support of Apache POI SXSSF API.

 # Spring Batch SXSSF Example

-Let's say we have a bookstore and we have an application that allows us store information about books available for sale.
+Let's say you have a bookstore.
+You also have an application that allows you to store information about books available for sale.
-We want to make an order for new books, but our deliverer wants us to send him an XLSX file with list of books to deliver.
+You want to make an order for new books.
+Your deliverer wants you to send him an XLSX file with list of books to deliver.

-Below is JPA representation of our bookstore's application logic.
-We have a `Book` model and a repository that keep information about books in a database.
+Below is JPA representation of your bookstore's application logic.
+You have a `Book` model and a repository that keep information about books in a database.

+`@Data` annotation is part of [Project Lombok](https://projectlombok.org/features/Data).
+It generates `toString`, `equals`, `hashCode`, getters and setters methods for all properties.

 ```java
 @Data